 How often do you distribute funds?

-ShareGift Australia distributes share sale proceeds to Australian charities on an annual basis (30 June).
+ShareGift Australia distributes share sale proceeds to Australian charities on an annual basis (after 30 June).

 How do you select recipient charities and the level of funding?

-Distributions to charities are then rounded up, taking into the account the sale value of the shares donated and the number of recommendations received for each eligible charity.
+Our distributions consider the sale value of the shares donated and the number of recommendations received for each eligible charity:

 - Charities must hold Deductible Gift Recipient (DGR) Item 1 and have TCC status to be eligible.

 - We do not accept applications for funding from charities, nor maintain a list of 'preferred' charity recipients - we are charity and cause neutral.
-The only way a charity can benefit from ShareGift Australia's funding is to be nominated by a donor.
-Please see our Charities supported for a complete list of funded charities to date.
+We encourage our donors and participating companies to nominate a charity for funding.
+Please see our Charities funded for a complete list of charities funded to date.

-- Where a shareholder does not nominate a charity or the value of the share sale is less than AUD$50, the funds are pooled to increase the funding for nominated charities.
+- Where a shareholder does not nominate a charity or the value of the share sale is less than AUD$100, the funds are pooled and allocated as outlined above.

-100% of all donated share proceeds are used for charitable purposes.
+100% of all donated share proceeds are used for charitable purposes to ensure ShareGift Australia is freely available to Australian shareholders and charities.